BellaMrx/HTML_Guide/README.md

 ### The End

+ **HTML** forms only the basic structure of websites, which is extended and modified by other technologies such as **CSS** and **JavaScript**. **CSS** is used to control presentation, formatting, and layout. **JavaScript** is used to control the behavior of various elements.

- The guide is an overview that a WebDeveloper should know.
+ The guide is an overview that a web developer should know.
 But there is more to know and also always new about HTML.

  An overview of all HTML elements and their attributes can be found here [HTML Cheat Sheets](https://github.com/BellaMrx/HTML_Cheat_Sheets).

- **HTML** forms only the basic structure of websites, which is extended and modified by other technologies such as **CSS** and **JavaScript**. **CSS** is used to control presentation, formatting, and layout. **JavaScript** is used to control the behavior of various elements.

  On my Twitter account [@bella_mrx](https://twitter.com/bella_mrx) you can find more useful stuff about HTML and web development.